MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 :::image type="content" source="media/copilots-across-microsoft-cloud-build.png" alt-text="A diagram showing the build options for creating custom Copilots." border="false" :::

-### Use Azure OpenAI Models To Chat with Your Own Data
+### Use Azure OpenAI Models and Cognitive Search To Chat with Your Own Data

 Companies can integrate their own data with Azure OpenAI models to create an advanced conversational AI platform that can be embedded in their applications.
 This enables users to interact with company data and documents using natural language, making it easier to find information and complete tasks.